Current Student Information

-The Spring 2014 New Graduate Student Orientation will be held on January 10, 2014.
+The Fall 2014 New Graduate Student Orientation will be held on August 21, 2014.
 The Orientation program includes opportunities to meet university administrators and speak with fellow students from a variety of academic disciplines.
 It also has three required Life Skills Workshops on "Harassment", "Research Integrity", and "Plagiarism".

-More information about all of the Spring Graduate Student Orientation programs is available here.
+More information about all of the Spring Graduate Student Orientation programs will be available in June 2014.

 Enrollment for the Spring 2014 semester is now open.
 Please meet with your advisor to discuss your enrollment and then bring your completed and signed enrollment card to the Graduate School to be enrolled.
 Spring 2014 semester classes begin on Monday, January 13, 2014 and you should be enrolled no later than the first day of classes.
 An enrollment card is available online here.

 Students who expect to graduate at the conclusion of the Spring 2014 semester should meet with their advisor and confirm that all academic work is in order for a spring graduation.
 If you have not yet completed a yellow Degree Application card, please do so and return it to the Graduate School.

 More information about thesis and dissertation requirements is available online at: Thesis and Dissertation Information.

 The Office of Registration and Records website http://www.utulsa.edu/registrar/ contains a number of important pieces of information for current graduate students.
 Information concerning

 and other important student information is available on this website.
 For questions related to these topics, please contact the Office of Registration and Records at 918-631-2253.